SjVer/Notes/OpenGL/Coordinates.md

 ## The matrices
 The view matrix basically applies the inverse of the [transformation](Transformations.md#Transformations) of the camera to every object.
 It is usually calculated using a "LookAt" matrix.
 This matrix takes into account the position, $\vec p$ and the right, up and direction vectors $\vec r$, $\vec u$ and $\vec d$:
 $$LookAt = \begin{bmatrix} r_x & r_y & r_z & 0 \\ u_x & u_y & u_z & 0 \\ d_x & d_y & d_z & 0 \\ 0 & 0 & 0 & 1 \end{bmatrix} \cdot \begin{bmatrix} 1 & 0 & 0 & -p_x \\ 0 & 1 & 0 & -p_y \\ 0 & 0 & 1 & -p_z \\ 0 & 0 & 0 & 1 \end{bmatrix}$$
+Functions such as _glm_'s `glm::lookAt(vec3 pos, vec3 center, vec3 up)` calculate and apply this matrix themselves to calculate a view matrix.

 The project matrix depends on the kind of projection; orthographic or perspective.
 It maps the view volume (a weird pyramid in the case of perspective projection) to a unit cube (with all vertices at `1`s or `-1`s).
 After that it's really easy to clip stuff out.

 The perspective projection matrix is as follows, with $n$ as near, $f$ as far and $t$ as the top (along the $z$ axis, and assumed to be symmetrical along the $y$ axis).[^projmat]